dmp1ce/hakyll_server_docker_test/README.md

 # Hakyll server in Docker test

-To see if the Hakyll server works first build the 'site' executable.
+To see if the Hakyll server works in a Docker container first build the 'site' executable.

 `docker build -t hakyll_server_docker_test .`